-1.3 Preliminary findings
+1.3 Findings

-Based on the evidence currently available, the Commissioner is satisfied that the expiration of the measures would lead, or would be likely to lead, to a continuation of, or a recurrence of, dumping and subsidisation and the material injury that the measures are intended to prevent.
+Based on the evidence available, the Commissioner is satisfied that the expiration of the measures would lead, or would be likely to lead, to a continuation of, or a recurrence of, dumping and subsidisation and the material injury that the measures are intended to prevent.

 In order to assess whether dumping and subsidisation may continue or recur, the Anti-Dumping Commission (Commission) has obtained information relevant to the assessment of dumping and subsidisation.
-The Commission has therefore ascertained the variable factors relevant to the anti-dumping measures during the inquiry period and has found that there has been a change in the variable factors.
+The Commission has therefore ascertained the variable factors relevant to the anti-dumping measures during the inquiry period and has found that there has been a change in the variable factors.3

-1.4 Proposed recommendation
+1.4 Recommendation

-Based on the above findings, the Commissioner proposes to recommend that the Minister:
+Based on the above findings, the Commissioner recommends to the Minister that:

-- take steps to secure the continuation of the dumping duty notice and countervailing duty notice applicable to the goods exported from China; and - alter the variable factors for the dumping duty notice and countervailing duty notice in relation to all exporters generally.
+- the Minister take steps to secure the continuation of the dumping duty notice and countervailing duty notice applicable to the goods exported from China; and - the variable factors for the dumping duty notice and countervailing duty notice be altered in relation to all exporters generally from China.